 Clients charged with domestic violence face serious consequences:

 When you have been charged with domestic violence in Washington, choose a criminal defense attorney with the experience and dedication to make a difference.
-Call 425-595-6130 or contact me online to schedule a and confidential case evaluation.
-With offices conveniently located in Everett, Law Office of Laura Shaver stands ready to represent you in your domestic violence case.
+Call 425-595-6130 or contact her online to schedule a and confidential case evaluation.
+With an office conveniently located in Everett, Law Office of Laura Shaver stands ready to represent you in your domestic violence case.